mp3guy/ElasticFusion/README.md

 sudo apt-get install -y cmake-qt-gui git build-essential libusb-1.0-0-dev libudev-dev openjdk-7-jdk freeglut3-dev libglew-dev cuda-7-5 libsuitesparse-dev libeigen3-dev zlib1g-dev libjpeg-dev
 ```

 Afterwards install [OpenNI2](https://github.com/occipital/OpenNI2) and [Pangolin](https://github.com/stevenlovegrove/Pangolin) from source.
+Note, you may need to manually tell CMake where OpenNI2 is since Occipital's fork does not have an install option.
 It is important to build Pangolin last so that it can find some of the libraries it has optional dependencies on.

 When you have all of the dependencies installed, build the Core followed by the GUI.